 Hear what you’ve been missing!

-With high definition audio, you get all of the sound you would hear on a CD version, in some cases you get more, even two or three times as much data.
-That makes for big file sizes, with a goal of better sound.
-A compact disc contains audio that plays at a sample rate of 44.1kHz in 16-bit chunks, and is the beginning of lossless or HD audio resolution.
-HD music sites sell at least some of their catalog in a High resolution AIFF, WAV etc. format, encoded at least at a rate of 44.1kHz/16-bit.
+With high definition music, you get all of the sound you would hear on a CD version.
+In some cases, you get more.
+Even two or three times as much data.
+Now, that makes for big file sizes, with a goal of better sound.
+A compact disc contains audio that plays at a sample rate of 44.1kHz in 16-bit chunks.
+Significantly, this is the beginning of lossless or HD audio resolution.
+Therefore, HD music sites sell at least some of their catalog in a High resolution AIFF, WAV etc. format, encoded at least at a rate of 44.1kHz/16-bit.

 Big file size and big sound.

-By comparison, an 88.1kHz/24-bit FLAC file offers the potential of more musical information, twice the amount found on a CD.
+By comparison, an 88.1kHz/24-bit FLAC file offers the potential of more musical information.
+This is twice the amount found on a CD.
 Think of the CD playing music vs. 88.1kHz/24-bit FLAC files as similar to the difference between watching a VHS video tape vs. a DVD disc on your HDTV.
 Stepping up again, 192kHz/24-bit FLAC files would be comparable to Blu-ray.
-A DVD on an HDTV is going to look a lot better than a VHS tape, and a Blu-ray is going to look even better again!
+Therefore, a DVD on an HDTV is going to look a lot better than a VHS tape, and a Blu-ray is going to look even better again!

 True to the original.